 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
 The most recent published results (2014/15) showed the practice had achieved 98% of the total number of points available, with 9% exception reporting (exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
-The practice was not an outlier for any QOF (or other national) clinical targets Data showed:
+The practice was not an outlier for any QOF (or other national) clinical targets.
+Data showed:

 - Performance for diabetes related indicators was higher than the CCG and national averages.
-For example, 99% of patients on the diabetes register had a recorded foot examination completed in the preceding 12 months, compared to the CCG and national average of 88%. - Performance for mental health related indicators was higher than the CCG and national averages.
-For example, 100% of patients with schizophrenia, bipolar affective disorder and other psychoses had a record of blood pressure in the preceding 12 months, compared to the CCG and national averages of 90%.
+For example, 99% of patients on the diabetes register had a recorded foot examination completed in the preceding 12 months, compared to the national average of 88%. - Performance for mental health related indicators was higher than the CCG and national averages.
+For example, 100% of patients with schizophrenia, bipolar affective disorder and other psychoses had a record of blood pressure in the preceding 12 months, compared to the national average of 90%.

 Clinical audits demonstrated quality improvement.
-We saw evidence of a completed clinical audit where improvements had been made.
+We saw evidence of a completed clinical audit where improvements had been implemented.
+This related to requesting urine samples from female patients presenting with urinary tract infections (UTIs).
+The re-audit had shown an improved adherence to the clinical guidelines for UTIs.
 The practice also participated in local audits, such as antibiotic prescribing.